microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/search-acronym.md

 ---
 title: "acronym resource type"
-description: "An acronym is a tenant wide administrative answer in search results in Microsoft Search to define common acronyms in a tenant."
+description: "An acronym is a tenant wide administrative answer in Microsoft Search results to define common acronyms in a tenant."
 author: "jakeost-msft"
 ms.localizationpriority: medium
 ms.date: 09/21/2021